lxgr-linux/scrap_engine/README.md

 - LICENSE : obvious
 - README.md : ...
 - scrap_engine.py : Python module that contains the engine
-- scrap_engine.cpp : the same but just in c++, is just a proof of concept
-- a.out : the compiled version of scrap_engine.cpp (x86_64)
 - scrap_test.py : file that explains basic functionality of scrap_engine and tests them
 - scrap_bench.py : little benchmarking tool that shows frametimes and does some nice looking calculations
 - scrape.py : implimentation of snake